aelbagory2023/aelbagory2023/README.md

 👋 Hello!
-I’m a Blockchain Developer and Web Development Enthusiast.
+My name is Ahmed and I'm a Blockchain Developer and Web Development Enthusiast.

 I specialize in building high-performance APIs using Express.js, managing over 100 million blockchain queries monthly, and developing Solidity smart contracts (ERC20, ERC721).
 My projects include API integrations across EVM chains and Solana, with a focus on reliability through rigorous unit and integration testing.